MakeSoil/Public-Pages/learn.md

 One last point to consider is that you can’t make soil in a coffee cup!
 For a hot process, there needs to be a sufficient thermal mass - ensure your Soil Site is at least a few feet in diameter.

+# What materials CAN I make soil out of?

+Essentially, you can make soil out of almost anything except metal, plastic or glass.
+However, different Soil Makers will likely have personal preferences and may not accept certain materials.

+# Why do some Soil Makers NOT accept certain compostable materials?

+Some Soil Makers don’t accept meat, grease, dairy, bones, cooked food, bread, pasta etc. With a high level of skill you can make soil out of any of these materials without any problems.
+However, it requires a Soil Maker who can achieve high temperatures with their Soil Site, or else these materials may smell unpleasant or attract pests.

+Some Soil Makers don’t accept citrus, onions or garlic.
+This is only a problem if a Soil Site is using worms to digest the materials in their Soil Site instead of a thermophilic (hot) process.

+Many Soil Makers don’t accept glossy paper e.g. junk mail because they take a long time to break down and may contain metals or chemicals used in printing or laminating.
+For similar reasons, many Soil Makers don’t accept non-organic (conventionally grown) food-waste or commercial cigarette butts.

+Many Soil Makers don’t accept human waste or pet waste, because they may contain parasites or diseases that cannot be reliably avoided except with the highest level of soil-making skill.

 # How long will it take to make soil?

 It will probably take at least 8 weeks before you have harvested your first batch of soil, although it’s possible you could do it in as little as 5 weeks.